BecomingPhill/ehokolo-fluxon-model/README.md

 ## Overview

 The Eholoko (Oshiwambo meaning 'appearance') Fluxon Model (EFM) attempts at a paradigm shift in theoretical physics, proposing that all physical phenomena emerge from the interactions of scalar motion as proposed by Dewey B. Larson's Recirporcal System Theory.
-This scalar motion represents excitations of an underlying energy field I have termed the "ehokolo fluxon field" which I propose organizes into quantized energy levels or 'densities'.
-This model may unify quantum mechanics, relativity, and cosmology through a single mathematical framework.
+This scalar motion represents excitations of an underlying energy field I have termed the 'Ehokolo Fluxon Field' (phi) which organizes into quantized energy levels or 'densities' which are configuartions of the reciporcity principle x· t= k.
+These densities interact in a recirpocal and geometrical manner.

+This field's behaviour can be described by a non linear Klein-Gordon equation that describes quantum mechanics, relativity, and cosmological phenomena through a single mathematical framework that is deterministic and computationally verifiable.

 It is a living body of work that uses LLMs and computational tools to attempt at conducting science and recognizes all the issues implied.
 As such, scrutiny is welcomed.